PoohNB/ML-flask-web-application/README.md

     - input.txt

 the input.txt is the input info for the model that contain 3 thing
-1. name of input for show on the web
+1. Name of the input parameter (to be displayed on the web)
-2. input type *right now only support float,int
+2. Input type (currently supports float and int)
 3. default value for that input

 input.txt
+'''json
 [
 {"name": "engine (CC)", "type": "int", "default": 1248},
 {"name": "max_power (bhp)", "type": "float", "default": 92.31},
 {"name": "mileage (kmpl)", "type": "float", "default": 19.37},
 {"name": "year", "type": "int", "default": 2015}
 ]
+'''

 2. edit nav.html

-'''
+'''html
 <nav>
     <ul>
         <li><a href="/">Home</a></li>